vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

     The general account balance of the ETHUSDT creator should be 10000.
     The general account balance of the BTCDAI creator should be 0.
     The reward pool balance should be 0.
+At the end of epoch 3, 10000 VEGA should be split between the BTCDAI creator and the ETHUSDT creator.
+    The general account balance of the ETHUSDT creator should be 15000.
+    The general account balance of the BTCDAI creator should be 5000.
+    The reward pool balance should be 0.

-### Reward accounts cannot be topped up with a one-off transfer (<a name="0056-REWA-043" href="#0056-REWA-043">0056-REWA-043</a>)
+### Reward accounts cannot be topped up with a one-off transfer (<a name="0056-REWA-049" href="#0056-REWA-049">0056-REWA-049</a>)
 The following account types require metric-based distribution.
 As a one-off transfer cannot specify how it is rewarded, one-off transfers to metric-based reward pools must be **rejected**.
 A one-off transfer from a user to any of the following account types is rejected.
 No assets are transferred:
 * ACCOUNT_TYPE_REWARD_LP_RECEIVED_FEES,
 * ACCOUNT_TYPE_REWARD_MAKER_RECEIVED_FEES,
 * ACCOUNT_TYPE_REWARD_TAKER_PAID_FEES,
 * ACCOUNT_TYPE_REWARD_MARKET_PROPOSERS

-At the end of epoch 3, 10000 VEGA should be distributed split between the BTCDAI creator and the ETHUSDT creator.
-    The general account balance of the ETHUSDT creator should be 15000.
-    The general account balance of the BTCDAI creator should be 5000.
-    The reward pool balance should be 0.

 ### Distributing market creation rewards - Market ineligible through metric asset (<a name="0056-REWA-048" href="#0056-REWA-048">0056-REWA-048</a>)